LyonParapente/EventOrganizer/last_release.md

-* Typescript improvements: switch from tslint (deprecated) to eslint
+* New IGN key to fix some broken layers in the map